 Associate Professor Lori L. Taylor is the director of the Mosbacher Institute for Trade, Economics and Public Policy at Texas A&M University.
 She holds the Verlin and Howard Kruse ’52 Founders Professorship in the Bush School of Government and Public Service and is an adjunct associate professor in Texas A&M’s Department of Economics.
-She is a member of the Policy Advisory Board for the Texas Institute for Education Reform (TIER) and a member of the Children At Risk Institute.
+She is a member of the Children At Risk Institute and currently serves as the Principal Investigator for the Texas Smart Schools Initiative.

 Dr. Taylor holds a BA in economics and a BS in business administration from the University of Kansas, and a master's and PhD in economics from the University of Rochester.
 Prior to joining the Bush School, Dr. Taylor spent fourteen years as an economist and policy advisor in the Research Department of the Federal Reserve Bank of Dallas.